autonomyowner/zst/CONFIGURATION_SUMMARY.md

 # Configuration Summary

-## Supabase Authentication & Room Management Configuration
+## ZST Marketplace - Supabase Configuration

-This document summarizes all the configuration changes made to integrate Supabase authentication and room management into your TRAVoices application.
+This document summarizes the Supabase configuration for the ZST Marketplace platform, including authentication, database schema, and storage setup.

 ---